 for mighty is the Lord God who judged her.”

-The prophecy takes a step back, to before the city’s downfall.
-The warning to come out of her repeats that given by Isaiah and Jeremiah (Isa 52:11, Jer 51:45): the people of God must dissociate themselves from a culture that stands condemned, or they will suffer the same fate.
-Babylon’s sins are joined together like bricks joined with bitumen (Gen 11:3f); her judgement has reached up to heaven (Jer 51:9).
-He declares, “I am God, and there is no one else” (Isa 46:9).
-She thinks to herself, “I am, and there is no one else.
+The prophetic voice is God’s.
+His warning to come out of her repeats the warning of Isaiah and Jeremiah (Isa 52:11, Jer 51:45): the people of God must dissociate from a culture that stands condemned, or they will suffer the same fate.
+Babylon’s sins are glued together like bricks glued with tar (Gen 11:3f); her judgement has reached up to heaven higher than her towers.
+He declares, “I am God, and there is none other” (Isa 46:9).
+She thinks to herself, “I am, and there is none other.
 I shall not sit a widow or know the loss of children” (Isa 47:8).

 Much will be required of those to whom much has been given.
-When David sinned by fornicating with another man’s wife, God said to him, “I will take your wives from before your eyes and give them to your neighbour, and he will lie with your wives in broad daylight.
+When David lay with another man’s wife, God said to him, “I will take your wives from before your eyes and give them to your neighbour, and he will lie with your wives in broad daylight.
 You did it secretly, but I will do this before all Israel.”
 In his judgement God took into account David’s circumstances and how much he already knew of God and repaid him double.
-Justice required that the punishment be greater than the suffering caused, for otherwise the innocent party would have suffered no less than the guilty.
+Justice requires that the punishment be greater than the suffering caused, otherwise the guilty party suffers no more than the victim.
 So it will be in the final judgement.
-Europe and America cannot say that they did not know about God and his righteousness.
+Europe, Russia and America cannot say that they did not know about God and his righteousness.

-Disaster comes suddenly, in one day: by quake and by fire (Rev 16:17-18), by the power of the earth and by the power of the sun.
+Disaster comes suddenly, by quake and by fire, by the power of the earth and the power of the sun.

 The future tense becomes past as the pronouncement is fulfilled.
-‘Clothed in … purple and scarlet, and gilded with gold, and jewels, and pearls’ echoes the description of the personified city (17:4).
-Her ‘torment’ refers to the pain and anguish precipitated by the destruction, equivalent to the torment soon to be experienced in Gehenna.
-‘Woe’ (ouai) has the sense of ‘alas’ (contrast 9:12).
-Those who have profited by her watch from afar, implying that there are places which will escape the destruction, though this is contradicted elsewhere (Rev 6:15, Isaiah 2:12ff).
-‘Kings of the earth’ is a frequent term in the Old Testament, reflecting a world where kingdoms consisted of cities as well as nations.
-It is one of the many echoes of Ezekiel’s prophetic lament over Tyre (Ezek 26-28), principal city-state of Phoenicia.
-Tyre was a fortified island off the coast of Lebanon, linked to a sister city, Old Tyre, on the mainland a little to the south.
+‘Clothed in fine linen, purple and scarlet, gilded with gold, jewels, and pearls’ echoes the previous description of the personified city (17:4).
+Her ‘torment’ refers to the torment inflicted by the demons of the fifth and sixth trumpets, climaxing with the pain and anguish of the destruction itself.
+‘Woe’ (ouai) has the sense of ‘alas’.
+Those who have profited by her watch from afar, implying that some places will escape devastation.
+‘Kings of the earth’, a frequent term in the Old Testament, could refer to kings of cities as well as nations.
+It is one of the many echoes of Ezekiel’s prophetic lament over Tyre, principal city-state of Phoenicia (Ezek 26-28).
+Tyre was a fortified island off the coast of Lebanon, linked to a sister city on the mainland, Old Tyre, a little to the south.
 By its maritime trade it had enriched both itself and other kingdoms.
-It had applied its wisdom and understanding to making money, saying to itself, “I am God; I sit in the seat of the gods, in the heart of the seas.”
-But its self-assurance was a delusion, and the true God would bring it down.
-Nebuchadrezzar conquered Old Tyre soon after his conquest of Jerusalem.
-Although he failed to capture its offshore stronghold despite a 13-year siege, two and a half centuries later Alexander the Great built a causeway to the island with rubble from the old city and captured it in that manner.
+It had applied its wisdom and understanding to making money, saying to itself, “I am God; I sit where the gods dwell, in the heart of the seas.”
+But its self-assurance was a delusion, and God vowed to bring it down.
+Nebuchadrezzar conquered Old Tyre soon after conquering Jerusalem.
+Although he failed to capture its offshore stronghold, despite a 13-year siege, two and a half centuries later Alexander the Great captured it by building a causeway to the island with rubble from the old city.
 This must have been what Ezekiel was referring to when he spoke of men purposefully laying Tyre’s stones, trees and soil in the midst of the waters.
-The Macedonians under Alexander were the final wave of the ‘many nations’ that hurled themselves against the city.
-Supposedly impregnable Tyre was ruined, 2000 of its men were crucified and the remaining population enslaved.
-As with Babylon’s destruction, fulfilment of the vision tarried, but eventually came to pass.
+Alexander’s army was the final wave of the ‘many nations’ that hurled themselves against the city.
+Supposedly impregnable Tyre was ruined, 2000 of its men were crucified, the remaining population made slaves.
+As with Babylon, fulfilment of the vision tarried but eventually came to pass.

 against all that is proud and lofty,